PowerBuilder: Integration with third-party software

 PowerBuilder supports ActiveX and OCX controls, both visible and non-visible.
 It also can use OLE Automation as a client.
 However, PowerBuilder supports only late binding, not early binding.
 Therefore, when using OLE Automation, a dropdown of possible actions is not provided.
 PowerBuilder can also act as a DDE client or server, providing a further mechanism to interoperate with other applications.

 PowerBuilder can make Windows and third-party API calls, and, in general, works well with third-party libraries in DLL files, however it does not directly support callback functions.

 Compilation and debugging

 PowerBuilder offers a "/pbdebug" (or variants: "-pbdebug", "-pbd", "/debug", "-debug", "-deb") runtime switch, which creates a log file.
 This can help track down a bug "in the field", as the user simply emails this log file to the developer.
 It has another feature which can log all SQL statements to a file.
 It also has built-in performance profiling, an integrated debugger, context-sensitive help, and an active newsgroup to provide support.

-PowerBuilder applications are typically compiled to p-code, which is then interpreted by the PowerBuilder run time.
+PowerBuilder applications are typically compiled to p-code, which is then interpreted by the PowerBuilder runtime environment.
 An application can also be compiled to machine code, which can sometimes offer a performance benefit.